 You can cancel a Brave Talk Premium subscription at any time.
 If you do cancel, you’ll have access to Brave Talk Premium features for the duration of the subscription period.
-After this period, you’ll still have access to Brave Talk for unlimited, free 1:1 calls.
+After this period, you’ll still have access to Brave Talk for unlimited, free calls for up to 4 people.

 To cancel a Brave Talk Premium subscription, log in to your Brave Premium account, locate the card for Brave Talk, and click Cancel plan.